 I grew up wanting to be a missionary and businessman.
 My dad and grandfather were entrepreneurs and both had a ministry.
 Therefore, I saw first-hand the benefits of entrepreneurship, the sacrifice of ministry and the joy of doing both.
 With this in mind, I spent most of my teenage years trying to figure out how this would look in my own life.

-While in school, I started many ventures and most of them failed.
+While in school, I also started many ventures and most of them failed.
 I worked hard, dreamed big and strategized 24/7, but becoming a good businessman was challenging.
 I dealt with the lows of entrepreneurship, the struggle of trying to get something started while working for someone else and the frustration of having to start over multiple times.

 I was ambitious and had very lofty goals, but the reality of scaling a business often left me disappointed.